sun5lower/5SOS/README.md

 When it felt like my project has progressed substantially I created new repository in *GitHub* and by using these:
 *git remote add origin remote repository URL*
 *git push -u origin master* I linked it to local repository.
- GitHub pages hosts project pages from a GitHub repository,so once the local repository is pushed to GitHub, link of the website can be found under *Settings* of the project's repo.
+  Once the local repository is pushed to GitHub, link of the website can be found in  *Settings* of the project's repo

-  [Here is the finished website from GitHub][]

 [https://sun5lower.github.io/Milestone-1-5SOS/][5SOS website]